 - On the other hand, keeping things secret in the long-term is likely to cause you stress.
 It will make a big difference and will help you to have at least one or two close friends who you can talk to.

 Knowing other people who are also HIV positive can made life a lot easier.
 Being HIV positive without knowing anyone else in the same circumstances is difficult.

 Here at Body Positive Dorset we have a Blog that you can read and join, or simply send us a message with your questions.
-We are all in the same situation as you, and have been through what you are going through now.
+We have all been in the same situation as you, and have been through what you are going through now.
 So we are here to help and reassure you that you are not alone.
 We may be able to put you directly in touch with someone in your area.

 Online forums are a good way to communicate with other people, especially if your are more geographically isolated.
 The best and most established is run by poz.com.
 Although it is based in the US the poz forums include a lot of contributions from people elsewhere.

 More recently, the THT set up a similar forum based in the UK called myHIV.org .
 This requires a more complicated registration process but you can still do this using a made up name if you want to do this anonymously.
 You need a working email address to register.

 If this is all new to you, it will take time to get your bearings and build up your strength to deal positively with your new life.
 It will also depend on where in the world you live.